-Whether at work as an employee or in using a service, the message (or purpose) of the Act is that everyone has the right to be treated fairly.
+Whether at work as an employee or in using a service, purpose of the act is to ensure that everyone has the right to be treated fairly.

-The Act protects people from discrimination on the basis of certain characteristics and they vary slightly according to whether the person is at work or using a service.
+The Equality Act 2010 protects people from discrimination on the basis of certain characteristics and they vary slightly according to whether the person is at work or using a service.